WRF-CMake/wrf/README.md

 ## Testing

-In our current GitHub set-up, we perform a series of compilation and regression tests at each commit using the [WRF-CMake Automated Testing Suite](https://github.com/WRF-CMake/wats) for Windows, macOS, and Linux.
+In our current GitHub set-up, we perform a series of compilation and regression tests at each commit using the [WRF-CMake Automated Testing Suite](https://github.com/WRF-CMake/wats) on Windows, macOS, and Linux.
 You can find the results of such tests [here](https://travis-ci.com/WRF-CMake), [here](https://ci.appveyor.com/project/WRF-CMake/wrf), and [here](https://ci.appveyor.com/project/WRF-CMake/wps).

 ## Changes to be upstreamed